Tom-PIT/Connected.Docs/en/Logistics/Documents/Stock.md

 # Stock

-The **Stock** page provides an overview of all material quantities across the system.
+The **Stock** page provides a complete overview of material quantities across the system.
+It shows how many items are available, blocked, or reserved, and lets you quickly find any material by searching or sorting the list.
+From here, you can open detailed stock views to understand where the material is stored, how it is used, and how it has moved over time.

-It allows you to quickly check available, blocked, and reserved stock and navigate to detailed views for any material.
+You can access the **[Stock view by material](#stock-view-by-material)**, **[Stock view by location](#stock-view-by-location)**, or **[Stock view by serial number](#stock-view-by-serial-number)** to explore quantities, locations, movements, and storage history in more depth.
+Minimum and maximum thresholds that appear in related summaries can be configured in the **[Stock boundaries](StockBoundaries.md)** code list.
+The **[Dashboard](Dashboard.md)** also provides shortcuts to stock issues such as missing, overstocked, or out-of-stock materials.

-For a detailed explanation of how stock works, watch the [Stock overview](https://www.youtube.com/watch?v=gjAKnavIWnY) video.
+> [!TIP]

-To access this screen, go to **Logistics / Stock** in the [navigation](../../Common/UI/Navigation.md).
+> For a full demonstration, see the **[Stock overview](https://www.youtube.com/watch?v=gjAKnavIWnY)** video tutorial.

----
+To access Stock, go to **Logistics / Stock** in the [navigation](../../Common/UI/Navigation.md).

 ## Filters and Navigation